derekeiri/SMART_Imaging/README.md

 ```
 Right-clicking on smart_imaging.bat to "Run as administator" will also work.

 It will prompt for the following information: path to save SMART information, path and filename of the image, image format.
 Examiner name and descriptions, also prompted by the script, are included in the image file created by X-Ways Forensics.

 Prompts will also determine which supported bridge is used, if at all, for smartctl.exe to report on the drive.
+If using a bridge with a DeepSpar USB Stablizer, the prompts for smartctl.exe and DiskPart to retrieve more information about the target drive will not work.
+Will assess a solution to this at a later date.
 * *smart_imaging_config.bat*: A supporting batch file that is called in smart_imaging.bat.
 This may be edited with a text editor to specify the paths of the smartctl.exe, X-Ways Forensics, and WinMerge.